RosettaCommons/documentation/scripting_documentation/RosettaScripts/Movers/movers_pages/AlignPoseToSequences.md

 so using 'single' mode you have more per 'residue' control but less flexibility on the pose ordering, whereas in 'multiple' mode you have less per 'residue' control but lots of flexibility on the pose ordering.

-Caveats--common errors, when not to use this mover
+## Caveats--common errors, when not to use this mover

 One big problem (or feature) with this mover is that the sequences of the pose chains must identically match the target sequences.
 Even if you're off by just 1 residue, the SmithWaterman can fail. and your pose will not be properly aligned.
 Be extra careful when blindly using this protocol in combination with downstream protocols!

-##See Also